BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 #### Community

-We encourage a vibrant community of mobile focused developer through the `#sso` channel in [RocketChat](https://reggie.pathfinder.gov.bc.ca/?intention=LOGIN#error=login_required).
+We encourage a vibrant community around SSO that can be found on the `#sso` channel in [RocketChat](https://reggie.pathfinder.gov.bc.ca/?intention=LOGIN#error=login_required).
 Use your GitHub ID or IDIR to sign-up and join.

 ### Eligibility & Prerequisites

-This service collection is offered to BC Government development teams building cloud native web and mobile application on the [OpenShift Container Platform](../OCP/ServiceDefinition.md).
+This service collection is offered to BC Government development teams building cloud native web or mobile application on the [OpenShift Container Platform](../OCP/ServiceDefinition.md).

 ### How to Request